 Check Patentability

-In this step, we check the most important part, the Patentability.
+In this step, we check the most important part, the Patentability search.
 Not every idea qualifies for a patent — it must satisfy three key conditions:

 Novel – The invention must be new and not already disclosed or available in the public domain or existing market.